ShaharBlitzer/Window/README.md

 The backend is implemented in Node.js and handles the business logic for:

 - **Managing endpoint data.**
-- **Processing incoming requests** to check file hashes against a list of malicious hashes.
+- **Processing incoming requests** to check file hashes against a list of malicious hashes using Rest/API.
+- **Provide Relevant Data to the Frontend**.
 - **Persisting data** to a JSON file for durability.

 ### Features